2,535 Shares in MicroStrategy Incorporated (NASDAQ:MSTR) Acquired by Cardiff Park Advisors LLC

 Insiders Place Their Bets

-A number of analysts recently issued reports on MSTR shares.
-StockNews.com raised MicroStrategy to a “sell” rating in a research report on Tuesday, January 9th.
+A number of research firms have weighed in on MSTR.
 TheStreet raised MicroStrategy from a “d+” rating to a “c-” rating in a research report on Friday, November 17th.
+StockNews.com raised MicroStrategy to a “sell” rating in a report on Tuesday, January 9th.
 Canaccord Genuity Group raised their price target on MicroStrategy from $670.00 to $791.00 and gave the company a “buy” rating in a report on Thursday, December 28th.
 Finally, BTIG Research raised their price target on MicroStrategy from $560.00 to $690.00 and gave the company a “buy” rating in a report on Monday, December 11th.
-One analyst has rated the stock with a sell rating and four have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and an average price target of $607.75.
+One investment analyst has rated the stock with a sell rating and four have issued a buy rating to the company.
+According to data from MarketBeat, MicroStrategy has an average rating of “Moderate Buy” and an average target price of $607.75.

 Check Out Our Latest Stock Analysis on MicroStrategy